Romalu86/RESTool/README.md

 When you run one of the available batch files, the program takes the files "OBJ.ini, WEAP.ini, CNST.ini, SFX.ini.", and performs a reverse compilation.
 If the process was successful, the test.res or test.db file will appear in the root directory.

---- Dictionary of variables:
+**Dictionary of variables:**

 The program supports the ability to supplement the base of unknown variables that are unpacked in the INT format (numbers - 1, 2, 4, etc.) or hexadecimal number system (example 0x1000).
-All information is in the constants.ini file, new values ​​are added by analogy with others.
+All information is in the constants.ini file, new values are added by analogy with others.

---- File modes list:
+**File modes list:**

-"as1_engine" - works with Alien Shooter 1, Alien Shooter 1 Last Hope, Alien Shooter - Lost World (Theseus Mobile)
+- as1_engine - works with Alien Shooter 1, Alien Shooter 1 Last Hope, Alien Shooter - Lost World (Theseus Mobile)

-"theseus_pc" - works with Theseus (PC Only)
+- theseus_pc - works with Theseus (PC Only)

-"as1world" - works with Alien Shooter 1 - World
+- as1world - works with Alien Shooter 1 - World

-"zs1" - works with Zombie Shooter 1
+- zs1 - works with Zombie Shooter 1

-"zs1_mobile" - works with Zombie Shooter 1 (Mobile)
+- zs1_mobile - works with Zombie Shooter 1 (Mobile)

-"as2_original" - works with Gold and Vengeance editions
+- as2_original - works with Gold and Vengeance editions

-"as2_addons" - works with Reloaded, Conscription, Zombie Shooter 2 Teaser, Objects Extended Project (Old versions before 1.1.0.6)
+- as2_addons - works with Reloaded, Conscription, Zombie Shooter 2 Teaser, Objects Extended Project (Old versions before 1.1.0.6)

-"zs2_engine" - works with Zombie Shooter 2 / Alien Shooter: Revisited
+- zs2_engine - works with Zombie Shooter 2 / Alien Shooter: Revisited

-"as2legend_engine" - works with Alien Shooter 2 Legend & TD (Steam and Mobile), Alien Shooter 2 New Era, Alien Shooter 2 Reloaded (Mobile)
+- as2legend_engine - works with Alien Shooter 2 Legend & TD (Steam and Mobile), Alien Shooter 2 New Era, Alien Shooter 2 Reloaded (Mobile)

-"oe_engine" - works with Objects Extended Project (version 1.1.0.6+)
+- oe_engine - works with Objects Extended Project (version 1.1.0.6+)

-"crazylunch" - works with Crazy Lunch
+- crazylunch - works with Crazy Lunch

-"chackstemple" - works with Chacks Temple
+- chackstemple - works with Chacks Temple